OneBitPython/Health4You/README.md

 # Health4You
 This is my submission for a Timathon competition.
 The project's name is Health4You and it includes 6 subprojects in it.
 This is an allround project that works on staying fit, intaking enough calories, checking your energy index, etc. This app was made using PyQt5.
+Demonstration of the project - https://www.youtube.com/watch?v=xi7vMahyofc
 **Please note there are problems with the main.exe file after you extract the downloaded zipped folder.
-2 Possible fixes are given below**
+2 Possible fixes are given below**.

 ## How do you setup the project